berndporr/fir1/README.md

 b = signal.firwin(999,[f1/fs*2,f2/fs*2])
 np.savetxt("h.dat",b)
 ```
+this text file can then be imported into the filter at
+runtim or you convert it to a C floating point array and
+point the filter to it.

 For fixed point you need to scale up the coefficients,
 for example by 16 bits: np.savetxt("h.dat",b*65536)